Faster, easier clinical research

 One of our objectives is to make research faster and easier with a focus on the outcomes of research so that the findings can benefit patients more quickly.

-We work with partners including the Department of Health (DH) and the Health Research Authority (HRA) to simplify and streamline administrative and regulatory procedures to improve the initiation and delivery of research.
+We work with partners including the Department of Health and Social Care (DH) and the Health Research Authority (HRA) to simplify and streamline administrative and regulatory procedures to improve the initiation and delivery of research.
 This supports the nation's competitive advantage in life science industry research and helps realise our vision to improve the health and wealth of the nation through research.

 Watch Professor Dame Sally C. Davies FRS FMedSci present on Faster, Easier Clinical Research.